Unravelling the Silk Road

 Venue: Larruperz Centre

-We examine how textiles have changed the course of Central Asian history, politics and a way of life.
-We also revel in the intoxicating designs, colours, and techniques achieved with these textiles, from breath-takingly intricate suzani embroidery and robes fit for a Shah, to world-class carpets, cheerful shyrdyk felts and diaphanous cotton, lighter than a spider’s web.
-Each lecture will also be embroidered with Chris Aslan's own experience of living and working in the region for 15 years as he attempts to justify a rather bold assertion, "that everything is about textiles".
+Each of the three lectures explores a textile and a road: wool, silk, cotton.
+We examine how textiles have changed the course of Central Asian history, politics and way of life.
+Each lecture will be embroidered with Chris Aslan’s own experience of living and working in the region for 15 years.

-Chris Aslan was born in Turkey (hence the name Aslan) and spent his childhood there and in war-torn Beirut.
-After school, Chris spent two years at sea before studying Media and journalism at Leicester University.
-He then moved to Khiva, a desert oasis in Uzbekistan, establishing a UNESCO workshop reviving fifteenth century carpet designs and embroideries, and becoming the largest non-government employer in town.
-He was kicked out as part of an anti-Western purge, and took a year in Cambridge to write A Carpet Ride to Khiva.
-Chris then spent several years in the Pamirs mountains of Tajikistan, training yak herders to comb their yaks for their cashmere-like down.
-Next came a couple more years in Kyrgyzstan living in the world’s largest natural walnut forest and establishing a wood-carving workshop.
-Since then, Chris has studied and rowed at Oxford, and is now based in Cambridge, but with plans to move to North Cyprus.
-When he's not lecturing for The Arts Society, he writes.
-His latest book, Unravelling the Silk Road, is published by Icon Books.
-Chris also takes tours to Central Asia, returning whenever he can, having left a large chunk of his heart out there.
+Chris Aslan was brought up in Turkey and Beirut; his adventurous spirit led him as a young man to Khiva, a desert oasis in Uzbekistan, where he established a UNESCO workshop reviving fifteenth century carpet designs and embroideries, becoming the largest non-government employer in town.
+He was deported as part of an anti-Western purge, and took a year in Cambridge to write A Carpet Ride to Khiva.
+Chris then spent several years in Tajikistan, training yak herders to comb their yaks for their cashmere-like down.
+Next came two years in Kyrgyzstan living in the world’s largest natural walnut wood and establishing a wood-carving workshop.
+Chris now divides his time between lecturing for the Arts Society, writing in his home in North Cyprus and returning to Central Asia to lead tours.
+His latest book is Unravelling the Silk Road.